opf/openproject/docs/glossary/README.md

 ### Attribute help texts

-OpenProject offers Attribute help texts that provide additional information for attributes in work packages and projects.
-After setting them up they are displayed when users click on the question mark symbol next to custom fields in projects and work packages.
+OpenProject offers Attribute help texts that provide additional information for attributes in work packages and projects, incl. custom fields.
+After setting them up in the Administration they are displayed when users click on the question mark symbol next to this specified attribute for projects and work packages.
 [Read more about Attribute help texts in OpenProject](https://www.openproject.org/docs/system-admin-guide/attribute-help-texts/).

 ### Authentication